vuejs/docs/src/guide/essentials/template-syntax.md

 ### Boolean Attributes

-In the case of boolean attributes, where their mere existence implies `true`, `v-bind` works a little differently.
-For example:
+[Boolean attributes](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#boolean-attributes) are attributes that can indicate true / false values by its presence on an element.
+For example, [`disabled`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/disabled) is one of the most commonly used boolean attributes.

+`v-bind` works a bit differently in this case:

 ```vue-html
 <button :disabled="isButtonDisabled">Button</button>